 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized test that provides practice for the SAT.
 It also gives student a chance to enter National Merit Scholarship Corporation scholarship programs and gain access to college and career planning tools.
 The PSAT/NMSQT measures critical reading skills, math problem-solving skills, and writing skills.
-Studentscan take the PSAT/NMSQT in 10th or 11th grade to be better prepared for the SAT which can be taken in the 11th and 12th grade.
-Fee waivers are available for students.
-For more information, visit http://www.collegeboard.com/student/testing/psat/about.html
+Students can take the PSAT/NMSQT in 10th or 11th grade to be The American College Testing (ACT) consists of four subject tests: English, math, reading comprehension, and scientific reasoning.
+It is three hours long and consists of multiple-choice questions that test knowledge in the four subject tests.
+The ACT Plus Writing test may also be required for admission to some colleges.
+All colleges accept ACT scores in lieu of the SAT I. Students who receive low scores in the SAT I might consider taking the ACT if they believe they could do better in an achievement-type test.
+Students can register for the ACT at www.actstudent.org